freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/standardize-times-with-the-html5-datetime-attribute.english.md

     testString: assert(datetimeAttr && datetimeAttr.length);
   - text: Your added <code>datetime</code> attribute should be set to a value of 2016-09-15.
     testString: assert(datetimeAttr === "2016-09-15");
-  - text: Your added <code>time</code> element should have a closing tag.
 ```

 </section>